1601-mma2013/The-Journey-of-Life/README.md

 Opportunities

--Can lower down the cases of commit suicide.
+-Can decrease the cases of commit suicide.

 -To care about the people around us.